 Mycelium receives such plaudits for a few reasons.
 One, it is open-source, meaning you can check its source code for bugs and vulnerabilities.

 Second, it features a long list of security features vital to protecting your cryptocurrency on a smartphone.
 These include cold storage functions, PINs, control over your private encryption keys (enabling wallet backup and key deletion/restoration), and multiple account management.

-Furthermore, Mycelium uses a master-seed method, whereby all of your wallets relate to your initial seed, meaning you only have to backup once to restore all of your wallets.
-However, while you can set the app to require a PIN on opening, it doesn’t feature 2FA or multi-signature support.
+Furthermore, Mycelium uses a master-seed method, whereby all your wallets relate to your initial seed, meaning you only have to back up once to restore all your wallets.
+However, while you can set the app to use a PIN on opening, it doesn’t feature 2FA or multi-signature support.

 There is an iOS app, but it is no longer under development; there are reports of users losing their wallets.
 The Android app sees regular updates.

 GreenBits uses a 24-word seed to give your wallet private encryption keys 256-bits of strength.
-In addition, GreenBits uses 2FA, has multi-signature support, and supports recovery transactions in the event anything goes wrong.
+GreenBits uses 2FA, has multi-signature support, and supports recovery transactions in the event anything goes wrong.

 Furthermore, you have full control over network fees, meaning you can set them as low as you like.
 Add in wallet cycling (to stop snooping) and the ability to use Tor as a proxy and GreenBits is a secure cryptocurrency wallet with a privacy focus.

 The GreenBits app remains secure using a PIN.
 You will create this PIN when you first start the app.
 Afterward, you’ll receive a PIN prompt each time the app starts.
 If you enter the PIN wrong three times, the app deletes your encryption key, meaning the only recovery is your 24-word mnemonic.
 Without that, there is no hope—so make sure to copy it to a safe location.